Find The Best Divorce & Family Lawyers Near You

 What if parents don’t agree?

 If you and the other parent cannot agree who your child should live with then the first step should be to consider dispute resolution services.
-Mediation or negotiation involves working with a qualified professional to discuss the various issues and to try and reach an agreement that all parties are satisfied with.
+Mediation or negotiation involves working with a qualified professional to discuss the various issues to try and reach an agreement that all parties are satisfied with.

 If mediation or negotiation is unsuccessful (or if it is unsuitable – for example, if there are safeguarding issues) then a Court application may be made.